United Rugby Championship Round 10

 Glasgow vs. Connacht, Sunday 15.30 (rearranged from Friday due to storm Éowyn).

-Connacht have a terrible away record in Scotland, having never beaten Glasgo away, and Edinburgh only once.
+Connacht have a terrible away record in Scotland, having never beaten Glasgow away, and Edinburgh only once.
 However, there is no better time to meet the Champions, Glasgow, than when they are missing 12 players to the Scotland squad.
-Connacht are also missing Bealham, Prendergast, Hansen, Aki, Forde and Ben Murphy with the Ireland squad, and are down to bare bones in some positions with Irish u.20 Finn Treacy making his debut off the bench.
+Connacht are also missing Final Bealham, Cian Prendergast, Mack Hansen, Bundee Aki, Cathal Forde and Ben Murphy with the Ireland squad, and are down to bare bones in some positions with Irish u.20 Finn Treacy making his debut off the bench.

 However, I have a suspicion that Connacht could sneak this one if they can maintain the form they have shown in the Challenge Cup.
-Missing both Aki and Forde from the 12 position puts a lot of pressure on Hawkshaw who is a good, but different, type of player.
+Missing both Aki and Forde from the 12 position puts a lot of pressure on David Hawkshaw who is a good, but different, type of player.
 A lot depends on how good the Glasgow back-up squad are and whether Connacht can improve their away form.

 Glasgow Warriors: J McKay, S Cancelliere, O Smith, D Munn, F Cordero, D Weir (C), B Afshar, P Schickerling, J Matthews, F Richardson, E Ferrie, A Samuel, A Miller, H Venter, Jack Mann.
 Replacements: G Stewart, N McBeth, S Talakai, M Duncan, J Roberts, A Fraser, S Kennedy, K Johnston.